 ABOUT THE INSTRUCTOR: Benni is a Bioinformatics Consultant in the CCBB.
 Python, Bash, and huge computing clusters are some of his favorite things.
 In a previous life Benni studied pure math, differential geometry in particular.

 Students in the course will learn what a cluster is and how to use the world-class clusters available at the Texas Advanced Computing Center (TACC).
 The course will discuss the basic architecture of the Lonestar and Stampede computing clusters, how they compare to a regular computer, job launchers and job scheduling, and how to submit your own jobs to TACC.
 Custom tools by the Bioinformatics Consulting Group for job submission will be emphasized.
-Students will be required to establish a TACC account and can do so by visiting this link.
+Familiarity with a unix command line is a prerequisite.
+Students must also establish a TACC account and can do so by visiting this link..